 15. Since 2000, solar energy production has gone up, and coal production has declined.

-Statistics on solar power show that solar has achieved the most considerable growth compared to any other energy source, and in 2018, it generated more than 93 billion kWh.
+Statistics on solar energy use in the US show that solar has achieved the most considerable growth compared to any other energy source.

 On the other hand, coal had its peak in 2008 when about 1.2 billion tons were mined.
-However, a decade later, coal accounted for only 16% of the total electricity production.
+However, in 2019, coal accounted for around 36.7% of the total electricity production.

 Solar Energy Facts